Western Michigan vs Illinois Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over millions of data from every angle between the Broncos and Fighting Illini and using recursive machine learning and impressive AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every past game between the Broncos and Fighting Illini and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.

-Interestingly enough, the data has been most watching on the growing emphasis knucklehead sportsbettors often put on Western Michigan’s strength factors between a Broncos team going up against a possibly improved Fighting Illini team.
-In reality, the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most watching on the linear correlation of factor knucklehead sportsbettors tend to put on Western Michigan’s strength factors between a Broncos team going up against a possibly improved Fighting Illini team.
+In reality, the true game analytics might reflect a moderate lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.